poiuytrez/ArisePhoneGap/README.md

 The plugin documentation is available at:
 http://arise.readthedocs.org/en/latest/phonegap.html

 This plugin let you use the Arise service through phonegap to perform A/B testing.

+The plugin is compatible with PhoneGap 3.x.x.

 MIT License
 ----------------